General Motors U platform

 The U-platform (or U-body) is a front wheel drive minivan and crossover SUV platform from General Motors produced since 1990.
 North American sales ended in 2009, but Chinese production continues.
 The minivans were divided into three generations, 1990–1996, 1997–2005 and 2005-current.
 The U-body was also used for General Motors' first generation crossovers from 2001-2005.

 Keeping with its EPA designation as a light truck, the fifth character in the VIN for a U-body is "U", instead of the fourth, as is standard for cars.

+Confusingly, GM also used the "U-body" (or "U-car") designation in the mid 1970s for its mid-sized European models - principally the Opel Ascona and Vauxhall Cavalier.

 Minivans

 First generation

 Released in the fall of 1989 for the 1990 model year, the U platform (GMT199) utilized a galvanized steel space frame underneath composite plastic dent resistant panels similar to those used in Saturn models and the Pontiac Fiero.
 The vans feature unconventional styling, which some commenters likened it to a DustBuster vacuum cleaner.

 All models used a 120-hp, 3.1L V6 mated to a 3-speed automatic transmission.
 In 1992, the 3800 Series I V6 became available with a four speed automatic.
 Both were replaced by the LA1 3400 V6 in 1996.